-Thoracic outlet syndrome a group of disorder occurs when the blood vessels or the nerves that go down to your arm get pinched or irritated.
+Thoracic outlet syndrome or TOS is a group of disorders that occurs when the blood vessels or the nerves that go down to your arm get pinched or irritated.
 It can happen to anyone at any age.

 These anatomical defects and variations are asymptomatic.
-Symptoms such as pain, numbness or tingling can manifest over time or result from injury or poor posture.
+Symptoms such as pain, numbness, or tingling can manifest over time or result from injury or poor posture.

 Poor posture like drooping shoulders or holding the head in a forward position is the most common culprit in those that suffer from Thoracic Outlet Syndrome pain.

 Another cause is trauma.
 A traumatic event like a car accident or sports injuries can lead to instability, leading to nerve or vessel compression.
 Regardless of the cause, our clinical team can help you reclaim your life.
 So, there is no need for you to live with the pain.
 We can help.